GSTT-CSC/MLOps-tutorial/README.md

 If you view running docker containers with `docker ps` you should now see several entries showing the MLOps and xnat stacks, ensure no services display the "unhealthy" status before continuing.

+Now that XNAT is running locally you need to create the project we'll be working with.
+To do this go to http://localhost in a browser window and login with the credentials admin:admin.
+After logging in you should be able to create a project by navigating to "new">"Project" in the top menu make sure that the Project ID field is "hipposeg"..

+> Ensure that the Project ID field matches the name given in your config file if you call it something different.

 ### Clone this repository and setup virtual environment
 ```shell